scalable-arch/ECC-exercise/01_Basic/02_72_64_Hsiao_code/README.md

 - Example) codeword: 0010000....00 => error occurred at the 3rd bit.
 - In this problem, only 1-bit and 2-bit errors occur (each in 1000 iterations).
 Hence, 100% error correction/detection must be achieved.
 - If UE_cnt>0, something is wrong, so try changing the H-Matrix!

+# References
+- **[1]** Hsiao, Mu-Yue.
+"A class of optimal minimum odd-weight-column SEC-DED codes."
+IBM Journal of Research and Development 14.4 (1970): 395-401.